Global Experience

 - Students are encouraged to choose a destination other than their home country for the exchange.

 - Please ensure you have considered carefully BEFORE applying.
-Some factors include: module mappings, academic calendar of Partner University, language of instruction, financial matters, scholarship obligations, family commitments, etc. DO NOT adopt an ‘apply-first-consider-later’ mentality.
+Some factors include: course mappings, academic calendar of Partner University, language of instruction, financial matters, scholarship obligations, family commitments, etc. DO NOT adopt an ‘apply-first-consider-later’ mentality.
 Once you have been selected by the School for SEP to a particular university, withdrawal should not be taken lightly.

-- Module mapping
+- Course mapping

 2. You can do as many technical electives as you want while on SEP, and when you are credited with these, they will appear on your transcript.
 However, regardless of the number of technical electives you did on SEP,

-Students from AY2017/18 - AY2020/21 intakes, are required to do at least 8 MCs of technical electives (out of 20 MCs) at NUS.
+Students from AY2017/18 - AY2020/21 intakes, are required to do at least 8 units of technical electives (out of 20 units) at NUS.

 The reason is that NUS cannot fairly assess your performance to award honours classification when too many technical electives are taken on an ungraded basis (as is the case with technical electives taken during the SEP).

-- Updated 5 Oct 2022: CDE OUP informed that students from AY2021/22 intake (and onwards) cannot map back common curriculum modules from their SEP stint.
+- Updated 5 Oct 2022: CDE OUP informed that students from AY2021/22 intake (and onwards) cannot map back common curriculum courses from their SEP stint.
 Consequently, CEG students cannot map back CG4002 (fulfilling Integrated Project) from SEP.

 7. For students from AY2021/22 intake (and onwards) who are enrolled in Specialisation(s),